By: Jonah Hoffmann

 The Salem witch trials of 1692 involved a number of individuals identified as key players in the series of events that formulate the greater witch trials narrative.
 One such figure is Tituba, the enslaved woman who was the first person accused of practicing witchcraft and afflicting the young girls living in the household of her enslaver: Samuel Parris.
 A person of color whose ethnicity has been disputed and debated for many years, Tituba is often regarded as the sole non-white individual who took part in the trials.
 However, two lesser known enslaved black women also found themselves embroiled in the history of America’s most famous witch trials.

-Candy, an Afro-Barbadian woman originally from Barbados, resided in Salem Town under the ownership of Margaret Hawkes.
+Candy, an enslaved woman originally from Barbados, resided in Salem Town under the ownership of Margaret Hawkes.
 As there are no prior records to illustrate otherwise, both women likely managed to remain detached from the trials until being formally accused of practicing witchcraft on July 1, 1692 by John Putnam Jr. and Thomas Putnam.
-According to the existing official complaint, both Candy and her enslaver were accused of tormenting Mary Walcott, Mary Warren, and Ann Putnam Jr. through means of magic.
-Under interrogation several days later on July 4, Candy revealed that Hawkes made her a witch and forced her to sign her name in the Devil’s book.
+According to the existing official complaint, both Candy and her enslaver were accused of tormenting Mary Walcott, Mary Warren, and Ann Putnam Jr. Under interrogation several days later on July 4, Candy revealed that Hawkes made her a witch and forced her to sign her name in the Devil’s book.
 In essence, Candy confessed to being a witch despite shifting blame to her enslaver and vehemently denying being a witch in her home country.

 Little is known as to what became of Candy following her release from prison.
 There are no records to confirm or deny if she returned to the home of Margaret Hawkes after claiming that the woman forced her to become a servant of Satan and taught her to use witchcraft.
 To suggest that her enslaver may have chosen to sell her to another individual, like the fate that befell Tituba, would not be far fetched.
 Mary Black, in contrast, is shown through documentation as having her jailing fees paid for by Nathaniel Putnam and being retrieved by him after her release from prison.
 She likely lived out the remainder of her life under his ownership as she too disappears from the record following her release from jail.